csdheepan/tweetx/README.md

   - **environment.ts:** Firebase authentication configuration.

 ## Setup and Installation:

+- **To set up the project:**
 1. Clone the repository using the command 👉🏻 git clone https://github.com/csdheepan/tweetx.git
 2. Verify Node.js and npm installation using the command node -v , npm -v :
 - Node version: v18.19.0
 - Npm version: 10.2.3
-3. Navigate to the project directory.
+3. Navigate to the project directory using cmd 👉🏻 cd tweetx.
 4. Run `npm install` command to install the dependencies.
 5. Run the application using `ng serve`.
 6. The application is now running successfully on localhost.
 Please check your browser.